Trendyol/kafka-cronsumer/README.md

-# TODO: Genel projeyi anlat excalidrawda vs.
-# TODO: example -> dead letter li vs.

 # kafka-exception-iterator
   Kafka exception management strategy that auto pause and iterate messages if message is processed in that iteration.

+- [ ] Genel projeyi anlat excalidrawda vs.